pshenoy30/BloodMate-Frontend/Capstone Proposal.md

 ## Roadmap

-Scope your project as a sprint.
-Break down the tasks that will need to be completed and map out timeframes for implementation.
-Think about what you can reasonably complete before the due date.
-The more detail you provide, the easier it will be to build.
+:white_check_mark: Create mock data for users who will be either donors or requestors \
+:white_check_mark: Scrape the canadian blood services website to get information for all the donation sites \
+:white_check_mark: Create mick data for the inventory based on the donation dite id \
+:white_check_mark: Implement schemas for based on the 3 datasets for MongoDB  \
+:white_check_mark: Implement seeding for based on the 3 datasets for MongoDB  \
+:white_check_mark: Implement the server requests for each of the databases  \

-:white_check_mark: Work with the GoogleMaps API to get the locations of all the donation sites \
+:white_check_mark: Implement with the GoogleMaps API to display all the donation sites based on the location \
-:white_check_mark: Learn and try MongoDB to create a dataset \
+:white_check_mark: Implement with the GooglePlaces API to autocomplete addresses \
-:white_check_mark: Work on creating mockup of the mobile pages \
+:white_check_mark: Implement Steps 1-7 based on the mockup for donor route \
-:white_check_mark: work on the implementing the server to get data from database \
+:white_check_mark: Implement Steps 2-4 based on the mockup for requestor route \
-:white_check_mark: work on implement pages 1-3

 ## Nice-to-haves